-We are subject to VAT at a rate of 13% prior to July 1, 2017, 11% from July 1, 2017 to April 30, 2018 and 10% since May 1, 2018 on sales of books, audio and video products, at a rate of 17% prior to May 1, 2018 and 16% since May 1, 2018 on sales of other products, at a rate of 6% or 11%/10% (11% prior to May 1, 2018 and 10% since May 1, 2018) on logistics services and at a rate of 6% on advertising and other services, in each case less any deductible VAT we have already paid or borne.
+We are subject to VAT at a rate of 13% prior to July 1, 2017, 11% from July 1, 2017 to April 30, 2018 and 10% since May 1, 2018 on sales of books, audio and video products, at a rate of 17% prior to May 1, 2018 and 16% since May 1, 2018 on sales of other products, at a rate of 6% or 11%/10% (11% prior to May 1, 2018) on logistics services and at a rate of 6% on advertising and other services, in each case less any deductible VAT we have already paid or borne.
 Since January 1, 2014, we have been exempted from VAT on sales of books.
 We are also subject to surcharges on VAT payments in accordance with PRC law.
 VAT has been phased in since January 1, 2012, to replace the business tax, and has been implemented in all industries since May 1, 2016.

 Dividends paid by our wholly foreign-owned subsidiaries in China to our intermediary holding companies in Hong Kong will be subject to a withholding tax rate of 10%, unless the relevant Hong Kong entity satisfies all the requirements under the Arrangement between the PRC and the Hong Kong Special Administrative Region on the Avoidance of Double Taxation and Prevention of Fiscal Evasion with respect to Taxes on Income and Capital and other regulations including Circular No. 9, and receives approval from the relevant tax authority.
 If the relevant Hong Kong entity satisfies all the requirements under the tax arrangement and receives approval from the relevant tax authority, then the dividends paid to the Hong Kong entity would be subject to withholding tax at the standard rate of 5%.
-Effective from November 1, 2015, the above mentioned approval requirement has been abolished, but a Hong Kong entity is still required to file application package with the relevant tax authority, and settle the overdue taxes if the preferential 5% tax rate is denied based on the subsequent review of the application package by the relevant tax authority.
+Effective from November 1, 2015, the above mentioned approval requirement has been abolished, but a Hong Kong entity is still required to file application package with the relevant tax authority.
 See "Item 3.D.
 Key Information-Risk Factors-Risks Related to Our Corporate Structure-We may rely on dividends and other distributions on equity paid by our PRC subsidiaries to fund any cash and financing requirements we may have, and any limitation on the ability of our PRC subsidiaries to make payments to us could have a material and adverse effect on our ability to conduct our business."